• Skip to primary navigation

 I used to hardly ever make lasagna.
 Boiling the lasagna noodles added too much time to the whole affair, and this coming from someone who loves to be in the kitchen!
 My resistance was long before no boil lasagna noodles were even heard of.

-This lasagna with ricotta recipe works well without boiling the noodles.
+This lasagna with ricotta recipe works without boiling the noodles.
 You can use gluten free or gluten full noodles!
 See my recommendations below.

 Ingredients for the spinach and mushroom lasagna and chopped mushrooms on a cutting board.
 Pesto Ricotta mixed in a bowl.
 Sautéed mushrooms in a pan.
 Tomato sauce and sautéed mushrooms in a pan.